SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 life -- he can just be someone who, for some reason known to the gamemaster (and probably the player, but not always the character), has a grudge against the character.

-Restrictions/Notes: There is no reason a player can’t use this Disadvantage similarly to an Advantage Flaw or as a complement to other
-Disadvantages or even Advantages.
+Restrictions/Notes: There is no reason a player can’t use this Disadvantage similarly to an Advantage Flaw or as a complement to other Disadvantages or even Advantages.
 Maybe a character’s Contact is sweet and helpful (a secretary in the Pentagon who tells the character a little more about the mission he’s been assigned), but someone who inﬂuences the Contact is an Enemy (the secretary’s boss who has been trying to seduce the secretary and resents the fact that the secretary likes the character better) and sometimes makes it hard for the contact to help.
+Enemy (R1) characters should either show up only  occasionally (maybe once during an adventure), or they should be minor annoyances that can only be a real problem if the character doesn’t deal with them when they show up.
+Multiple Enemies of various ranks can be selected (just don’t go overboard).

+### Enemy (R2) ###

+The rules are the same as for Enemy (R1), only the character is more powerful, more annoying, and/or more a part of the character’s life.

-Restrictions/Notes: It should
-be mentioned that killing the Enemy or running away should not get rid of the Disadvantage -- at least not easily.
-At the very least, the character should have to go though a few adventures to “remove” the Enemy from his life.
+Restrictions/Notes: It should be mentioned that killing the Enemy or running away should not get rid of the Disadvantage -- at least not easily.
+At the very least, the character should have to go though a few adventures to "remove" the Enemy from his life.
 Usually, the character has to deal with the Enemy for quite a long time.
 Multiple Enemies can, of course, be selected.

-Enemy (R3)
+### Enemy (R3) ###

 Again, the rules are the same as for Enemy (R1) and Enemy (R2).
 Most likely, a group of people or a very powerful person hounds the character, wishing to kill or otherwise remove the character from the